Emily Thornberry: 2nd term (2010–2015)

 At the 2010 general election, Thornberry was re-elected as MP for Islington South and Finsbury with an increased vote share of 42.3% and an increased majority of 3,569.

 Thornberry was promoted to Shadow Minister for the Department of Energy and Climate Change soon after the general election.
 She missed out on a place in Labour's shadow cabinet, then elected by Labour MPs, by one vote.
 She was instead promoted to the role of shadow care minister under the shadow health secretary John Healey.

 In April 2011, Thornberry surveyed all the local government directors of adult social care and highlighted the pressures on care for the elderly by the coalition government's cuts to local authority funds.
 In June 2011 Thornberry criticised the coalition government's lack of action over failing care home operator Southern Cross, calling for action and that the government put in place a plan B should the operator fail.
 She criticised the government over the Winterbourne View care home abuse scandal, calling for an investigation into the affair.

 In July 2011, Thornberry challenged prime minister David Cameron over his false claims about wages at Islington Council, campaigning against government measures which she said had exacerbated child poverty in Islington, and answering over 1,000 enquiries a month from constituents.

 Thornberry was appointed shadow attorney general in October 2011, which allowed her to attend shadow cabinet meetings.
 She called for action by Dominic Grieve over Applied Language Solutions' failure to provide interpreters for court proceedings.

 Thornberry resigned her shadow cabinet position on 20 November 2014, shortly after polls closed in the Rochester and Strood by-election.
-Earlier in the day, she had received criticism after tweeting a photograph as voting was taking place of a house in the constituency adorned with three flags of St. George and the owner's white van parked outside on the driveway, under the caption "Image from #Rochester", provoking accusations of snobbery.
+Earlier in the day, she had received criticism after tweeting a photograph as voting was taking place of a house in the constituency adorned with three flags of St. George, the smaller of which incorporated the colours of West Ham United F.C. and showed the owner's white van parked outside on the driveway, under the caption "Image from #Rochester", provoking accusations of snobbery.
 She was criticised by fellow Labour Party MPs, including leader Ed Miliband, who said her tweet conveyed a "sense of disrespect", Chris Bryant, who said that it broke the "first rule of politics" and Simon Danczuk, who said that the party had been "hijacked by the north London liberal elite".
 Prime Minister David Cameron said the tweet was "completely appalling", implying that she was "sneering at people who work hard, are patriotic and love their country", and BBC political editor Nick Robinson said the tweet was "the most extraordinary self-inflicted wound I have seen an opposition party inflict on themselves in many, many years."